gerardpslowey/eMot/docs/proposal/proposal.md

 > Describe the general area covered by the project.

+Our project covers the general areas of data extraction, natural language processing, sentiment analysis, machine learnin, cloud computing and server-client communication.

+The resulting project will use a combination of the aforementioned technologies to analyse the web browsing activity of a user to extract sentiment from the sites that they have visited.

 ### Outline

 > Outline the proposed project.

+Our project is a client-server based application that will use natural language processing with sentiment analysis and machine learning.
+The aim of the application will be to help prevent end users from overwhelming themselves with negative content that is being viewed online.

+The application will run locally in the background on the users machine (windows or linux).
+By recording the sites visited by the user, we aim to gauge the sentiment of the material they are reading or focusing on.
+This will be carried out by scraping text from websites using the recorded URLs.

+Based on the browsing habits of the user a material sentiment graphical bar will indicate to the user the sentiment of the material they have been focusing using colours.
+If the user focuses primarily on negative material the progress bar will fill up quicker and eventually the user will be prompted to take a break from reading online material.

 ### Background

 > Where did the ideas come from?

+This concept stemmed from the recent increase in time being spent online, due to the Covid-19 pandemic.
+Activities such as working from home can lead to loneliness and social isolation for many people.
+Combined this with focused attention on negatively skewed Covid-19 news can lead to a very bleak perspective of the future.

+With reduced opportunities to combat these problems due to restrictions, it can be difficult to ‘escape’ the doom and gloom associated which may lead to negative mental health.

 ### Achievements

 > What functions will the project provide?
 Who will the users be?

+There are several main functions that our project offers:
+- A local application on the users machine responsible for:
+  - Recording the links clicked by the user / access the users browser history with their consent.
+  - Storing and manipulating these links in a database.
+- A web link scraper / crawler provided with relevant links from the database.
+- Natural language processing of the scraped data.
+- Analyses and scoring of the data.
+- Interfacing with and notifying the user notified of their reading sentiment via graphical representation.

+- This project will allow a user to regulate their browsing of online articles and pages without getting overwhelemed by negative content.
+Because the project tracks the sentiment of the material being viewed the user will be able to balance the sentiment of the material they read.

+This project could arguably be used by any person browsing the web.
+Once the application is running on the local machine and an internet connection exists, the user can let the application do all the work.

 ### Justification